 #5 Since it’s a closed cycle and does not consume atmospheric air, we have to consume oxygen, does this increase the cost?
 Short answer: On the contrary, it significantly reduces operating costs thanks to higher efficiency.

 1kg of hydrogen requires 7.4 kg of oxygen for complete combustion, what we call the stoichiometric ratio.
 For atmospheric air, this ratio is 2.9% hydrogen to atmospheric air by mass.
-This small ratio is what makes the closed-cycle so attractive, very little oxygen is actually required compared to the engines mass airflow in conventional operation, this is because diesel engines run very lean, low equivalence ratio, to minimum NOx formation.
+This small ratio is what makes the closed-cycle so attractive, very little oxygen is actually required compared to the engines’ mass airflow in conventional operation.
+This is because normally diesel engines run very lean, a low equivalence ratio, to minimum NOx formation.

 The weight of the oxygen storage is also minimal for mobility use.
 For a hypothetical 9000 lb light-duty truck (Ford F-450) with a 500 miles range, the oxygen tank weighs 240 lbs, plus 440 lbs for the oxygen, representing only 4.5% of the vehicle’s GVWR.
 Thus, storing liquid oxygen onboard a vehicle, may at first seem almost science-fiction-like, but in reality, is it least of the operators’ worries.

 For stationary applications, oxygen can be stored in large spherical liquid tanks or can be piped directly in low-pressure gaseous form.
 For stationary storage, due to oxygen’s very high density, the“boil-off rate”is minimal, 1.5%/day for a 200L dewar.

 The cost of oxygen, either liquid or gaseous is very low due to its abundance.
-Liquid oxygen costs only $0.05/kg in India (Metals and Minerals Trading Corporation of India, 2016) and $0.09/kg in the U.S. (Matheson Tri-Gas, 2017).
+Liquid oxygen costs only $0.05/kg in India (Metals and Minerals Trading Corporation of India, 2016) and $0.08-0.09/kg in the U.S. (Matheson Tri-Gas, 2017).